Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     AngleOfEscape = 0

-An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner sub-construct indices to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
+An additional option for helicopters, vector thrust, and VTOL, ExcludeSpinners allows you to specify spinner SubConstruct IDs to be excluded from use by this AI (if you use the 'all' option for VTSpinners or VTOLSpinners).
 If used, this must be a comma-delimited list surrounded by curly braces, for example "ExcludeSpinners = {0,5}".
 Note that HeliSpinners are automatically excluded from use by vector thrust if they are specified.